-When President Obama hosts former President George W. Bush at the White House on Thursday to unveil his predecessor’s official portrait, he’ll pay tribute to the man whom he has blamed lately for everything short of an outbreak of the flesh-eating virus.
+When President Obama hosts former President George W. Bush at the White House on Thursday to unveil his predecessor’s official portrait, he’ll pay tribute to the man he has blamed lately for everything short of an outbreak of the flesh-eating virus.

 Soaring deficits?
 Mr. Obama’s mantra is that he inherited the red ink from the Republican.

 The Wall Street collapse?
 See “Bush, George W.”

 Loss of America’s prestige in the eyes of the world?
 Mr. Obama has laid that accusation on Mr. Bush’s doorstep, too.

 At a fundraiser in California last week, Mr. Obama used Mr. Bush as his foil to raise more money for his re-election campaign.
 The president began by criticizing GOP presidential candidate Mitt Romney for planning “bigger tax cuts for the wealthiest Americans,” deep cuts in funding for education and Medicare, and deregulation of the banking and insurance industries.

 “But that’s not new,” Mr. Obama told the crowd.
 “That was tried, remember?
 The last guy did all this.”

 His audience laughed and applauded at the punch line delivered at Mr. Bush’s expense.

 Indeed, Mr. Obama is building his re-election campaign on the theme that Mr. Romney would take the nation back to what are characterized as the disastrous policies of the Bush era.
 In the 2008 presidential race, Mr. Obama also repeatedly warned that a victory for Republican John McCain would be like a third Bush term.